petkaantonov/bluebird/README.md

 The reason for the unusual way of testing is because the majority of tests are from different libraries using different testing frameworks and because it takes forever to test sequentially.

+###Testing in browsers

+To test in browsers:

+    cd browser
+    setup

+Then open the `index.html` in your browser.
+Requires bash (on windows the mingw32 that comes with git works fine too).

+You may also visit the github hosted page.

 ##Benchmarks

 Currently the most relevant benchmark is @gorkikosev's benchmark in the article [Analysis of generators and other async patterns in node](http://spion.github.io/posts/analysis-generators-and-other-async-patterns-node.html).
 The benchmark emulates a situation where n amount of users are making a request in parallel to execute some mixed async/sync action.
 The benchmark has been modified to include a warm-up phase to minimize any JITing during timed sections.